Estimating Deep Learning energy consumption based on model architecture and training environment: Study design and execution

+To answer \gls{rq}$_1$, we measure the combined energy consumption of the \gls{gpu} and \gls{ram}.
+Specifically, we measure their energy consumption, in Joules, while training multiple model architectures in two different training environments (i.e., Server and Desktop, see below), and sum them to obtain their combined energy consumption for training, which we abbreviate in the remainder of this document as \textit{energy consumption}.
+The \gls{gpu} usage is measured as the percentage of time at least one core of the \gls{gpu} is working.

-We refer to Cloud environments as those common in High-Performance Computing (HPC) centers or similar, which contain clusters of highly specialized hardware such as very powerful CPUs and GPUs, and potent refrigeration systems.
-For Local environments, we refer to the set of hardware components that can be found in a laptop or desktop computer (e.g., medium to low-end CPUs and GPUs).
+We refer to \textit{Server} environments as those present in \gls{hpc} centers or similar, which contain clusters of highly specialized hardware such as very powerful \glspl{cpu} and \glspl{gpu}, and potent refrigeration systems.
+For \textit{Desktop} environments, we refer to the hardware components found in a consumer-class laptop or desktop computer (e.g., medium to low-end \glspl{cpu} and \glspl{gpu}).

+Previous work has raised concerns regarding the current trend of increasing the computational demands of \gls{dl} models to increase their accuracy~\cite {Schwartz2020, Zhang2022, sevilla_compute_2022}.
+In \gls{rq}$_2$, we analyze the trade-off between energy consumption and model accuracy across five model architectures with varying computational complexity.
+We aim to examine whether model architectures with higher energy consumption perform better in accuracy and whether the increase in accuracy is significant, so that it can justify their higher energy demands.

+To answer this \gls{rq}, we measure the energy consumption, as defined in \gls{rq}$_1$, and the model accuracy in terms of $F_1$ score.